Garry Kasparov, a Soviet/Russian – Croatian sports chess champion aspires to teach millions of African kids the game of chess in the next 5 years.

 During the first quarter of 2017, he supported his organization’s launching of francophone division, which aims to center on West Africa where he revealed his project plan.

-Kasparov is certain that children’s experience of this sport may aid to the development of the students’ capabilities.
+Kasparov is certain that children’s experience of this sport may aid in the development of the students’ capabilities.

 He stated that there are thousands of research data collected from the across the globe that reveals how chess can enhance the student’s capabilities to gather, analyze and understand information and also develop their competence on decision making as well as increase their confidence in their individual abilities.